Wynn

-Strip away the over-the-top salesmanship and claims of being a totally unique experience and you're left with... a hotel-casino.
-It's a very nice hotel casino, but with your fanny planted in front of a "American Idol" penny slot all that hype seems pretty pointless.
-The public areas are fantastic, except for the overabundance of tassels.
+It's a very nice hotel casino.
+The rooms are great and the public areas are fantastic, except for the overabundance of tassels.
 Lots of natural light, a beautiful waterfall and more flowers than at a president's funeral.

 Room Quality: We'll talk about the Resort Room because it's the basic one and the only one they would ever let us near.
 These are about the same size as Rio and Venetian at 640 s.f.
 They are done in muted, dark colors like chocolate and other golden browns.
 Windows are floor to ceiling, which is fantastic for those of us who like for our feet to see.
 Beds are plenty comfortable, as are the sofa and table.
 The bathroom is on par with the other fancy places in town.
 Big soaking tub and separate shower, two sinks, private toilet (which our roommates always appreciate).
 Flat screen TVs in the living room and bathroom for those who can't get enough CNBC.
 Really damn swanky towels.
 Oh, there is Internet access, but guess what?
 It costs extra.
 What a scam.
 Oh, the electric drapes are a nice touch.
 We always get so worn out opening and closing drapes.
 The rooms have some odd-looking 80s touches in the furniture legs and other accoutrements, and the overall feel is pretty ostentatious.
 For the man or woman with spare cash to throw around, upgrade to the tower Suites where you get a private entrance and even fancier service.
 Who knows?
 Maybe some guy in a tux comes up and sings you to sleep.